Ruraj-git/atmoplan-docs/docs/tutorial/scenario/scenario-background.md

 ---
-title: Scenario background concentration
+title: Background
+sidebar_position: 3
 ---

-## Inspecting the background concentration of a scenario
+# Inspecting the background concentration of a scenario

 :::caution Not yet available
 :::